Classification of Cellular Fake Surfaces: Classification of Acyclic Cellular Fake surfaces

 Observe that this ordering of the vertices is the one that maximizes $\mathsf{D}(A)$.
 Then the self-loop is first edge, the two other edges at that vertex are the next two edges, and the three edges connecting the other two vertices are the fourth, fifth, and sixth edges.
 Thus we label the edges by any of the 12 valid labelings.
 One such labeling is shown in Fig.~\ref{fig:example}:

-Let $\mathcal{F}(s,t)$ be the set of cellular fake surfaces with $s$-many connected components of type 1 singularities, and $t$ many type 2 singularities.
-We will denote the subset of acyclic ones as $\mathcal{F}_A(s,t)$ and the contractible ones $\mathcal{F}_C(s,t)$.

 Recall that a fake surface is acyclic if it is homologous to a point, and contractible if it is homotopic to a point.
-Any cellular fake surface $F\in \mathcal{F}_A(1,t)$ of complexity $t$ has $t+1$ disks and $2t$ edges.
+Any acyclic cellular fake surface with connected 1-skeleton and $t$ many type 2 singularities has $t+1$ disks and $2t$ edges.